 Seven Week Courses

 Students taking first and second seven week courses should register for those courses during the registration period.
 There is a special add/drop period for these courses.

-In order to register for a Senior Thesis, students must complete a Senior Thesis Form and submit it to the Associate Dean for Undergraduate Studies.
+In order to register for a Senior Thesis, students must complete a Senior Thesis Form and submit it to the Associate Provost for the Undergraduate Program.